Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-H_6Boxjjt0E.md

 >
 > [Music]
 >
-> if you guys remember if you don't remember it's good if you don't remember because then maybe you can help us out, so a while back ,
+> if you guys remember if you don't remember it's good if you don't remember because then maybe you can help us out, so a while back,
 >
 > [Music]
 >